Arctan: A Real-Life Example (from Criminology)

 Simply speaking, arctan allows you to find the value of an angle if the legs of a triangle are known.
 But is it just for the sake of triangles in your exercise book?
 No, of course not.
 This blog post will show you the importance of arctan in real life.

-Arctan (Inverse Tangent) Example from Forensics
+Arctan (Inverse Tangent): Example from Forensics

 Does Forensic Science Need Math?

 Perhaps it can come as a surprise, but mathematical methods are widely used in forensics.
 While it’s a common misconception that forensic scientists rely primarily on biology or chemistry, such as finding traces of poisons or analyzing DNA from a hair, the reality is that math also plays a crucial role in forensic jobs.
-One example that requires the calculation of arctan is crime scene reconstruction, as exemplified below.
+One example that requires the calculation of arctangent is crime scene reconstruction, as exemplified below.

 Crime Scene Reconstruction